Training structure

 Faculty of Science

-This course is designed to deepen the knowledge of microbiology for students wishing to continue their studies in this discipline.
+This course unit aims to deepen students' knowledge of microbiology for those who wish to pursue further studies in this discipline.

-It will cover molecular genetics applied to prokaryotes (mobile genetic elements and resistance, CRISPR, 2-component systems, quorum sensing, horizontal transfers...) and the specificities of bacterial metabolism.
+She will discuss molecular genetics applied to prokaryotes (mobile genetic elements and resistance, CRISPR, 2-component system, quorum sensing, horizontal transfers, etc.) and the specificities of bacterial metabolism.

-In virology, the pathophysiology of viral infections and the prevention and control of viral diseases will be presented.
-Mechanisms of escape from the immune system will be detailed.
-Viral evolution mechanisms will be described and related to viral emergence.
+In virology, the pathophysiology of viral infections, as well as the prevention and control of viral diseases, will be presented.
+Mechanisms of immune evasion will be detailed.
+Mechanisms of viral evolution will be described and linked to viral emergence.

-The parasitic lifestyle of certain eukaryotic microorganisms will be illustrated by describing their obligatory intracellular development and the host cell modifications induced by these parasites.
+The parasitic lifestyle of certain eukaryotic microorganisms will be illustrated by describing their obligatory intracellular development and the changes in the host cell induced by these parasites.

-Lastly, the EU will look at the concept of the microbiota and present the latest data on the nature of the human microbiota and its role in health.
+Finally, the EU will address the concept of microbiota and present the latest data on the nature of human microbiota and its role in health.

 Plant development